A guide to help your Group navigate awkward conversations

 Keep in mind that the family you will be supporting need to know lots of information about the opportunities and services available to them as they build a life in the UK so they can make informed choices.
-As a Group, you shouldn’t be advocating for a specific way for the family members to live their lives or judging them for their life-choices, rather, giving them information in a neutral and open way.
+As a Group, you shouldn’t be advocating for a specific way for the family members to live their lives or judging them for their life-choices, rather, give them information in a neutral and open way.

 Preparing yourself to have an uncomfortable conversation